aminbiography/Google-Cloud-Cybersecurity-Professional-Certificate/Course - 3 - Cloud Security Risks Identify and Protect Against Threats/Module - 4 README.md

-# Cybersecurity & Cloud Security: Data Protection
+# Cloud Security Risks: Data Protection

 ## Asymmetric vs Symmetric Encryption
 - **Symmetric:** Uses a single secret key for both encryption and decryption.
 It is fast and efficient, but key distribution is a challenge because sharing the same key introduces risks.
 Commonly used in bulk data encryption.